-You can tweak this recipe to your taste and can omit certain spices if you do not like them, or they are not available to you.
-I would be cautious about changing the portions and adding new spices however.
-For instance, if I would advice against substituting green cardamon for black cardamon, since black cardamon is more savory than sweet.
-Also, adding more cloves could mean the spice mixture could be more medicinal… so I’ll say be cautiously creative… but then again, you are in charge of your own destiny, and I am just a random experienced kitchen maestro on the internet… JK!…. (but am I joking… hmmm).
+You can tweak this recipe to your taste and can omit certain spices if you do not like them, or they are not available to you; however, I would be cautious about changing the portions and adding new spices.
+For instance, I would advise against substituting green cardamom for black cardamom, since black cardamom is more savory than sweet.
+Also, adding more cloves could edge this sweet spice blend towards a more medicinal taste… so I’ll recommend some caution in your creativity.
+Of course since it’s a free world and I am just a random experienced kitchen maestro on the internet… feel free to experiment as much as you want!

 - 3 parts Ginger powder